The Ultimate Essaouira Day Trip from Marrakech: Your Complete 2025 Guide

 Shopping during your Essaouira day trip from Marrakech is a more pleasant experience than in the Red City.
 Vendors tend to be less aggressive, and haggling happens in a more relaxed manner.
 Look for these unique local products:

-• Thuya wood items: Essaouira is famous for its beautiful inlaid boxes, chess sets, and decorative items made from the aromatic wood of the thuya tree.
+• Thuya wood items: Essaouira is famous for its beautiful inlaid boxes, chess sets, and decorative items made from the aromatic wood of the thuya tree—a craft unique to this region.

-• Argan oil products: The region is the world’s only source of argan oil, used in both cosmetics and cooking.
+• Argan oil products: The surrounding region is the world’s only source of argan oil, used in both cosmetics and cooking.
+Look for cooperatives that support local women.

-• Local art and paintings: Many artists are drawn to Essaouira’s special light and coastal scenes.
+• Local art and paintings: Many artists are drawn to Essaouira’s special light, producing bright depictions of the blue boats and coastal scenes.

-• Silver jewelry: Look for pieces with traditional Berber designs.
+• Silver jewelry: Look for pieces with traditional Berber designs—Essaouira has a long history of silver craftsmanship.

 • Handwoven textiles: Colorful blankets, scarves, and carpets made by local artisans.

-When haggling, aim for about 50-60% of the initial asking price.
+Aim for about 50–60% of the initial asking price.
 Start low, negotiate with a smile, and be prepared to walk away if the price doesn’t feel right.
-For a more ethical shopping experience, consider visiting women’s argan oil cooperatives or artisan collectives where fair prices support local communities directly.
+For more strategies, check our complete bargaining guide for Morocco souks.
+For a more ethical shopping experience, visit women’s argan oil cooperatives where fair prices support local communities directly.

 Beyond the Day Trip: Where to Stay if You Extend Your Visit